soCromp/soCromp.github.io/README.md

 ## Recent News
-- **January 2026: Thrilled to learn that Tabby has recieved the [J2C](https://medium.com/@TmlrOrg/tmlr-joins-neurips-icml-iclr-journal-to-conference-track-937a898eab3d) certification from TMLR!** I look forward to presenting Tabby at an upcoming NeurIPS/ICML/ICLR soon; more details to follow!
+- **January 2026: Thrilled to learn that Tabby has recieved the [J2C](https://medium.com/@TmlrOrg/tmlr-joins-neurips-icml-iclr-journal-to-conference-track-937a898eab3d) certification from TMLR!** I look forward to presenting Tabby at ICLR 2026 in the J2C track!
 - **December 2025: Tabby, my LLM-based approach to tabular and structured data synthesis, [was just accepted to TMLR!](https://openreview.net/forum?id=b9FPVnb0Bn)** 🎉